Technology education for people whose primary interest isn’t necessarily technology.

 - Master of Science in Bioinformatics

 - Master of Science in Human-Computer Interaction (design emphasis)

 - Master of Science in Security Informatics

-- Ph.D. in Informatics, including tracks in Bioinformatics, Cheminformatics, Complex Systems, Human-Computer Interaction Design, Logical & Mathematical Foundations, Music Informatics, Security Informatics, and Social Informatics
+- Ph.D. in Informatics, including tracks in Bioinformatics, Cheminformatics, Complex Systems, Health Informatics, Human-Computer Interaction Design, Logic and Mathematical Foundations, Music Informatics, Robotics, Security Informatics, and Social Informatics

 Informatics Program and Research